Spiffy Speak

 Round Off Sharp Edges

-For windows that are low and reachable for your child, ensure that there are no sharp edges that can hurt them when touched.
-For this, use the same kind of corner cushions or edge softeners that you use for furniture and countertops for babyproof windows.
+For windows that are low and reachable for your child, ensure that there are no sharp edges on the window and sills that can hurt when touched.
+For this, use the same kind of corner cushions or edge softeners that you use for furniture and countertops to babyproof your windows and sills.
 Secure the corners of your window panes and any projecting corners of the window sill with these soft covers.

 Monitor Windows with Smart Technology